Polar Alignment Tutorial

 Now what I did (as suggested by Mark) is to use a marker pen and mark an arrow just by that black grub screw then release the screws on the dec scale and set it at zero exactly as indicated in the photo below.
-Tighten the screws - you should not have to do this again. (see photo below)
+Tighten the screws -

 Next step is the RA leveling.

 Extend the counterweight bar as you will be placing the spirit level on this to achieve perfect level.

 Release the RA lock level as shown in the picture and rotate the RA slowly upwards until the spirit level indicates it is perfectly parallel to the ground.
 Once it is level, tighten the RA lever then loosen the RA calibration scale and rotate until 18 matches up to the black triangle.
 Tighten the screws -